 Typically, they give protection against code injections, SQLi, Bad Bots, XSS, and several other threats.

 If your web developer has used WordPress for your e-commerce website development, there is good news for you.
 There are several options of free and paid security plugins that you can plug-n-play with your WooCommerce website.

 #8 Following Best E-Commerce Practices

-One wise thing that you can do to secure your e-commerce store is to following the recommendations for your chosen e-commerce platform.
+One wise thing that you can do to secure your e-commerce store is to follow the recommendations for your chosen e-commerce platform.

-For eg. if you are using WordPress for your e-commerce store development, you can follow the best practices of WordPress CMS like:
+For eg., if you are using WordPress for your e-commerce store development, you can follow the best practices of WordPress CMS: